travoprost (Ophthalmic route)

 - The bottle is only partially full to provide proper drop control.

 - First, wash your hands.
-Tilt the head back and, pressing your finger gently on the skin just beneath the lower eyelid, pull the lower eyelid away from the eye to make a space.
+Tilt your head back and, pressing your finger gently on the skin just beneath the lower eyelid, pull the lower eyelid away from the eye to make a space.
 Drop the medicine into this space.
 Let go of the eyelid and gently close the eyes.
 Do not blink.
-Keep the eyes closed for 1 to 2 minutes to allow the medicine to be absorbed by the eye.
+Keep the eyes closed for 1 to 2 minutes to allow the medicine to cover the eye.

 - Remove any excess solution around the eye with a clean tissue, being careful not to touch the eye.